sagemath/trac_to_gh/Issue 9516.md

 # Issue 9516: numerical noise in sage-4.5.rc1 on PowerPC OS X

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9516

 Original creator: was